My Favorite Thing Is Monsters: Volume 1

+Volume 2

+Karen continues her investigation, uncovering new and darker aspects of Anka's past, including heroic acts during Nazi Germany revealed through a discovered cassette tape.

+Karen additionally grapples with her queer identity, the devastating loss of her mother, and the increasingly troubling behavior and secrets of her brother Deeze.
+The narrative expands to include new characters, such as Karen's school friend Shelley, with whom she explores her sexuality and the turbulent world around them.
+The political backdrop is showcased with such scenes as a protest in Grant Park, where Karen encounters police brutality, and social issues such as racism, corruption, and activism are woven into the story.

 Production

 Prior to working in comics, Ferris was a freelance illustrator and toy designer.
 After contracting West Nile virus at age forty in 2002, Ferris became paralyzed from the waist down and lost the use of her right hand, preventing her from drawing and doing freelance work.
 The origin for My Favorite Thing Is Monsters was a screenplay Ferris wrote of "a werewolf lesbian girl being enfolded into the protective arms of a Frankenstein trans kid".
 The theme of two outsiders was then carried over to a short story she wrote in 2004.
 While attending the School of the Art Institute of Chicago for an M.F.A. in creative writing, Ferris taught herself drawing again and began work on My Favorite Thing Is Monsters to recover.
 Starting in 2010, it took Ferris six years to complete the manuscript.
 Her thesis formed the first 24 pages of the graphic novel and secured her a publisher.
 Ferris often worked sixteen-hour days and lived very frugally while working on the graphic novel.
 She averaged a rate of around a page every two days.
 Ferris has said that the process required effort to manipulate her drawing hand properly, which, even after recovery, did not regain the same dexterity.

 My Favorite Thing Is Monsters was mainly drawn using a Bic ballpoint pen and the text was written with Paper Mate's felt tip Flair pen.
 As drawing directly on notebook paper made corrections difficult, Ferris used a drawing layer over a notebook layer.
 Ferris did not use outlines while drawing, instead letting images that were evoked collect visually in her head.
 The presentation of the graphic novel as a spiral-bound diary was an autobiographical aspect, with Ferris's classmates always passing around her notebooks.
-Ferris eschewed panels because she felt that she needed freedom and that readers needed a visually dense experience.
+Ferris eschewed panels because she felt that she needed creative freedom and that readers needed a visually dense experience.